A voter card is necessary and serves many purposes. A list of its advantages is given below:

 - Once the form is submitted successfully, a unique application ID is generated for the voter.
 Please note it down for future reference.

 However, documents needed for approval must be hard copies to be submitted at your voter office.
 The documents include address and identity proof.
-Once the verification is done, you have completed applying for voter card.
+Once the verification is done, you have completed applying for a voter card.

 Two documents need to be attached with the application in order to get a Voter Card.
 The various documents that are required along with the application form are: